theoh-io/Perception-Pipeline/python/src/dlav22/detectors/README.md

 ## List of available Detectors
-pose_detector (PoseDetector()): pif paf for pose detection, option to choose pose in a list of defined ones yolo_detector (YoloDetector()): Detection using yolov5 can download the pretrained weights from online source pose_yolo_detector (PoseYoloDetector()): running pifpaf for first detection and yolo otherwise, option to rerun pifpaf using start flag
+pose_detector (PoseDetector()): pif paf for pose detection, option to choose pose in a list of defined ones yolo_detector (YoloDetector()): Detection using yolov5 can download the pretrained weights from online source pose_detector (PoseColorGuidedDetector()): PoseDetector module which uses an additional color filter if detection ambigous pose_yolo_detector (PoseYoloDetector()): running pifpaf for first detection and yolo otherwise, option to rerun pifpaf using start flag

 ## Format of the Detectors